Getting A Beautiful Smile With Teeth Contouring

 Dental contouring is generally an answer available to those who have otherwise healthy teeth with minimal damage.
 This is, in part, due to the procedure itself, which employs the use of drills and lasers to remove enamel with the goal of reshaping your teeth to a more standard appearance.
 This procedure is generally the correct approach for those who have slightly misshapen teeth or ones that are slightly too long for their preferences.
 If, instead, you have teeth that are crooked, tightly crowded in, or have significant amounts of damage you may need more aggressive procedures.

 How Is Dental Contouring Done?

 Dental contouring is performed by removing enamel from your teeth using a laser or drill.
 As the material is slowly eroded away you’ll start seeing the improvements to your smile you were hoping for.
 Following the procedure your teeth are carefully polished to remove any roughness, giving your teeth a beautiful and natural sheen that will make you proud to flash your pearly whites.
 Since there are permanent alterations being made to your teeth you’ll never have to worry about them growing back or the unshapeliness returning.

 What Are The Risks With Dental Reshaping/Contouring?

 The biggest risk involved is that the procedure removes healthy enamel, the hard exterior coating that protects your teeth from damage, acid, and the rigors of eating.
 Removing enamel can result in sensitivity in your teeth, and teeth that are more prone to being damaged from day to day activity.
-To help protect your teeth and their now thinner enamel you may want to switch to a soft-bristled enamel and start being more gentle while brushing to protect your remaining enamel after the procedure.
+To help protect your teeth and their now thinner enamel you may want to switch to a soft-bristled toothbrush and start being more gentle while brushing to protect your remaining enamel after the procedure.

 What Benefits Are There to Dental Contouring?